 “The food you eat can be either the safest and most powerful form of medicine or the slowest form of poison.” – Ann Wigmore.

-We are all victims of this marketing buzzword, especially with the media freaking out about various health issues and linking them to our choice of food.
+We are all victims of the marketing buzzword “Organic food”, especially with the media freaking out about various health issues and linking them to our choice of food.
 These days you can even find energy bars and icecreams screaming “organic”!

 Is organic food worth its monumental cost?